 If you’re looking for a quick credit win, consider paying off a large chunk of your debt, if possible.
 Depending on how much you owe, your score can really jump by lowering your amount of debt.
-This is especially true of credit card debt, which hurts your credit score more than installment loans.
+This is especially true with credit cards, which hurts your credit more than installment loans.

 Maintain a Low Credit Utilization

 Another relevant consideration when paying off your debt is how much credit you utilize on each credit line.
 If you have more than 30% of your credit limit charged to a card, your score will drop.

 So when deciding on how to pay off your credit card debt, consider paying each one down to the 30% threshold.
 On a card with a $10,000 limit, for example, you shouldn’t carry more than a $3,000 balance at any given time.

 Having fair credit certainly isn’t the worst kind of credit.
 But as with most things in life, there’s definitely room for improvement.

 Once you’ve identified where your credit falls short, you can next make a plan to increase it.
 That way, you can build a better financial future with competitive interest rates and loan terms that suit your own needs.